Charel-G/underfloor-heating-planner/README.md

 - Rectangular distributors with editable size, name and pipe connections
 - Zones drawn as polygons assigned to a distributor and spacing
 - Automatic supply and return routing with serpentine filling
+- Pipes respect wall thickness and keep the loop one spacing away from zone edges

 ## Usage